benbenz/katapult/README.md

 ```
 See [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html](here)

-6. To run in `nano` mode, you also need to [add the following credentials to your user](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) (maybe):
+6. To run in `remote` mode, you also need to [add the following credentials to your user](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) (maybe):
 - iam:PassRole
 - iam:CreateRole
 - ec2:AssociateIamInstanceProfile